iti-ict/wakamiti/kukumo-plugins/kukumo-db/README.md

 Literal used to handle a specific cell value as the SQL `NULL` element when loading XSLX files.

 `database.enableCleanupUponCompletion` = `true | [false]` ::
-The default behaviour does not perform any clean-up operation following the test plan execution so that you can check the resulting data afterwards.
+The default behaviour does not perform any clean-up operation following the test iti.kukumo.test.gherkin.plan execution so that you can check the resulting data afterwards.
 Switching this parameter to `true` will force clean-up operations so no test data will remain in the database after the execution of the tests.